codenothing/Nlint/README.md

 Nodelint
 ========

-- [Node] is a [V8] based framework for writing javascript applications outside the browser.

-- [JSLint] is a code quality tool that checks for problems in javascript programs.

-- **Nodelint** Parses through files or projects to find syntax errors in your javascript files.
-Heres a quick example
+Nodelint combines the power of [Node] and [JSLint] to parse through files or projects and find syntax errors.
+It can be used within your pre-commit hooks to force devs into complying with your standards, and just a general helper to clean out javascript bugs.
+Here's a quick example:

 ![Nodelint Cli Example](http://www.cnstatic.com/images/github/Nodelint/example.png "Nodelint Cli Example")